-During term time, the DSL and/or DDSL should always be available during school hours for staff in St Saviour's to support and/or discuss any safeguarding concerns.

-The Head of School or designated leader will be available to provide staff with advice, information and signposting out of hours and over weekends / school holidays in the event of an emergency.
+During term time, the DSL and/or DDSL should always be available (during St Saviour's hours) for staff in the St Saviour's to support and/or discuss any safeguarding concerns.
+A duty rota will be organised to provide staff with advice, information and signposting out of hours and over weekends / school holidays in the event of an emergency.